 While liveblogging a talk at Computers and Writing 2009, I overheard people talking about the back-channel discussion that was occurring on Twitter.
 In the registration room, there was a projection stream displaying the Twitter feed for #cw09.

 For the first time, I found a reason to tweet.

 I opened up an account during a break between sessions, quickly learned how to link my Facebook and Twitter accounts, and tried to figure out the genre conventions (such as @username and #keyword).

-only posted a few tweets, but already I feel the pull — one or two new people offer to “follow” me after each tweet that I publish, which is a gentle, insidious kind of unpredictable (and therefore, scientists tell us, more effective) positive reinforcement.
+I’ve only posted a few tweets, but already I feel the pull — one or two new people offer to “follow” me after each tweet that I publish, which is a gentle, insidious kind of unpredictable (and therefore, scientists tell us, more effective) positive reinforcement.

 I don’t know that Twitter will revolutionize my thinking about

 anything, but I do appreciate its open nature — it’s very convenient that I can update Twitter and Facebook at the same time.